Partition Layout

 MCUBOOT: MCUboot bootloader

-MCUBOOT SCRATCH: Scratch partition storage used by MCUboot.
-Can be located in RRAM (ATM33 only) or in external Flash (all products)
+MCUBOOT SCRATCH: Legacy scratch partition storage used by MCUboot swap-with-scratch mode.
+Can be located in RRAM (ATM33 only) or in external Flash (all products).
+Not required for swap-with-offset mode (Zephyr 4.3+ default)

 NS APP: Non Secure Application code space (TrustZone).
 In flash XIP with split images mode, this runs from external flash